 Sometimes, it’s not so much what happens to you that’s painful.
 It’s what you think about what happened that fuels the resentment.
 Cognitive-behavioral therapy offers tools to help you assess the thoughts behind your resentment, decide whether they’re accurate and helpful, and choose the thoughts and behaviors that will benefit you the most.

 While you can use your mind in many ways to help you in letting go of resentment, thinking obsessively about the source of your pain usually makes the feeling more intense and long-lasting.
 Sometimes, calming techniques can make it easier to let go.
 Many therapists teach their clients mindfulness meditation, systematic muscle relaxation, or other methods that help them relax and focus on something other than their pain.
+Affirmations or mantras may also help.
+For instance, you might try repeating a calming “word of the day” or a short sentence when you begin to have negative thoughts and feelings.

 Building Self-Confidence and Self-Esteem